2024–25 Radford Highlanders women's basketball team

-The 2024–25 Radford Highlanders women's basketball team represents Radford University during the 2024–25 NCAA Division I women's basketball season.
-The Highlanders, led by 12th-year head coach Mike McGuire, play their home games at the Dedmon Center in Radford, Virginia, as members of the Big South Conference.
+The 2024–25 Radford Highlanders women's basketball team represented Radford University during the 2024–25 NCAA Division I women's basketball season.
+The Highlanders, led by 12th-year head coach Mike McGuire, played their home games at the Dedmon Center in Radford, Virginia, as members of the Big South Conference.

 Previous season

 The Highlanders finished the 2023–24 season 13–17, 9–7 in Big South play, to finish in third place.
 They would defeat Winthrop, and USC Upstate, before falling to Presbyterian in the Big South tournament championship game.